 The Content Marketing Funnel

 The content marketing funnel maps to three rough stages: awareness, consideration, decision.
-Each one wants a different kind of content.
+Each one wants a different kind of content, and matching content to stage is how you build a stable lead pipeline instead of a spike of traffic that never converts.

 At the awareness stage, people know they have a problem but not that you exist.
-Educational blog posts, social content, and how-to videos do the heavy lifting here.
-Consideration is where they’re weighing options, so in-depth guides, comparison pieces, and webinars earn their attention.
-Decision is the closing stage.
-Case studies, testimonials, and hard proof do that work.
+Educational blog posts, social content, and how-to videos do the heavy lifting.
+Consideration is where they’re weighing options, so in-depth guides and comparison pieces earn their attention.
+Decision is the closing stage — case studies, testimonials, and hard proof are what help you close high-ticket deals, where a buyer needs real evidence before committing serious budget.

 The classic mistake?
 Pouring everything into top-of-funnel awareness content and then wondering why none of it converts.
 A blog full of “what is X” posts with no bridge to a decision is a very popular way to generate traffic that never turns into revenue.